-Anti-lock Brake System (ABS) Indicator
+US Anti-lock Brake System (ABS) Indicator

-Only on cars equipped with ABS (see page 110)
+Only on cars equipped with ABS (see page 107)

 This light normally comes on when you turn the ignition ON (II) and goes off after the engine starts.
 If it comes on at any other time, there is a problem in the ABS.
-If this happens, stop the car in a safe place and turn off the engine.
-Reset the system by restarting the engine.

-Watch the ABS light.
-If it does not go off, or comes back on again while driving, take the car to your dealer to have it checked.
+If this happens, take the car to your dealer to have it checked.
 With the light on, your car still has normal braking ability but no anti-lock.